eoan-ermine/eoan-ermine.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-18 y.o student, interested in compilers and c++ programming language.
+18 y.o software engineer, with main interests in the development of the C++ programming language.

+At the same time, a backend developer, a graduate of the Yandex Academy's Backend Development School.